ADVISOR LOANOLOGY

 Financing partial and complete books and practices is entirely possible for W2 advisors and depending on your perspective, this model offers its own set of benefits.

-Can sell partial books of assets as one time events, then more maybe later as a we'll-see-how-it-goes future sale, or sell assets in structured tranches over time.
+Advisors can sell partial books of assets to next-gen advisors as one time events, then more maybe later as a we'll-see-how-it-goes future sale, or sell assets in structured tranches over time.

 Unlike selling partial equity, selling partial assets avoids personal or corporate guaranties on the selling side.